Destray32/MtPyTrade/README.md

 `python main.py`

 The script will connect to MetaTrader5 and start trading according to the strategy.
 It will print the details of the trades on the console.

+## Disclaimer
+This project is for educational and research purposes only.
+It is not intended to provide financial, investment, or trading advice.
+Use it at your own risk.
+The developers are not responsible for any financial losses or damages arising from the use of this tool.
+Always consult a financial professional before making trading or investment decisions.